Changissnz/nu_merchant_principal/README.md

-situation approaching a critical decision junction point, but truthfully, suffices only as a product from a countable number of steps past the abstract, free from error of its own form but vulnerable by the lack of specialization for the specific pivots required against errors not understood in linear manner.
+situation approaching a critical decision junction point, but truthfully, suffices only as a product from a countable number of steps past the abstract, free from error of its own form but vulnerable in practice, by the lack of specialization for the specific pivots required against errors not understood in linear manner.
+In environments emphatic on deception as a strength, the announcement of an authentic few steps past the countable derivations from the fundamental is viewed as a vulnerability due to adversarial gain in that information.